-Step 4.
-Apply wax and let dry
+Step 6.
+Apply wax and let dry.

 (Make sure and wipe down the furniture before applying wax.)

-Step 5.
-Buff with a clean cloth
+Step 7.
+Buff with a clean cloth.

 No picture but this step is merely wiping down the piece with a clean cloth.

 The idea was to feed both ends through the front of the drawer and tie knots on them on the inside of the drawer.
 If you’ve worked with twisted rope in any capacity, you know that it’s important to seal the ends so it doesn’t unravel over time.

 Voila!
 Your own home-made twisted rope handle for a beach feel.
 This rope looks a bit prickly here, but it’s really fine.
 It also wears well and softens over time.

-HEY!
-The finished product!
+Here’s the finished product!
 Pretty cute and a BIG change from the clunky old original.